Silas-U/RoboKinematics/README.md

 [0.7853977230082928, 0.5235994724051174]
 ```
 Output in degrees:
-To convert the out put from rads to deg, we use the numpy.degrees function:
+To convert the output to deg, we use the numpy.degrees function:
 print(np.degrees(joint_angles))

 ```python